 Filing For Bankruptcy

 Filing for bankruptcy will alleviate you of your accumulated debts.
 Bankruptcy will affect your credit score, and could result in your assets being taken away.
-Working with a lawyer when filing for bankruptcy will ensure that all forms are properly filled out and you won’t lose anything more than what you need to.
+Working with a lawyer when filing for bankruptcy will ensure that all forms are properly filled out.
+A lawyer ensures you won’t lose anything more than what you need to.
 Individuals can file for either a Chapter 7 or a 13 if they have accumulated medical debt.

 Chapter 7 Medical Bankruptcy

 This motion will eliminate all your medical bills along with other unsecured debts.
-Medical bills that were paid with credit cards will also be discharged along with the rest of your retail debt.
+Any medical bills and retail debt that you paid for with credit cards are discharged.
 In order to qualify for this Chapter, you’ll need to pass a means test to prove that your income is low enough.

 Chapter 13 Bankruptcy